 There are only two categories of export that can be performed while working in the Painting Workspace:

-1. Export of the polygonal model as defined in the Retopo Workspace.
+1. Export of the polygonal model as defined in the UV Workspace.

 2. Export all of the Painted Textures created in the Painting Workspace.